What Counts as Information?

 Privacy.
 Every digital action has a shape: timing, size, frequency.
 Encryption hides content but not shape.
 Metadata is data.

 Anonymity.
 Behavioral patterns are signatures.
-How you type, how you move your mouse, how you browse.
-These patterns persist across contexts.
+How you type, how you move your mouse, how you browse—these persist across contexts.
 True anonymity requires suppressing not just identity but behavior, and behavior is hard to fake.

 AI.
 Machine learning excels at finding patterns humans miss.
 The leaks that were too subtle to exploit manually become tractable with enough data and compute.
 The attacker’s threshold keeps dropping.